hyperledger/aries-rfcs/concepts/0017-attachments/README.md

 Messages are usually small, consisting of a modest number of fields with a structure that's focused on furthering the goals of their protocol.

-* _Data has meaning at rest_, in many different DIDComm protocols, or in important contexts beyond DIDComm.
+* __Data has meaning at rest__, in many different DIDComm protocols, or in important contexts beyond DIDComm.
 Data may be very large and very complex.
-It may come in formats that are quite independent from DIDComm.
+It may come in formats that are quite independent from DIDComm, and that are versioned independent of the protocols that share it.
 Data may be produced, consumed or handled as part of a protocol, but the actual content of the data is usually not where processing at the protocol level focuses.
 In agent codebases, it would be common for data handling to be implemented in different classes